jidongxiao/CSCI1200-DataStructures/hws/04_yelp_businesses/README.md

 - Indian
 - Chinese

 If multiple categories are supplied from the command line, these categories will be separated by a single space.
+To simplify your command line processing logic, you can assume that our test cases would only use a category if it contains one single word, and that means, we might test the category of "Pizza", "Japanese", "Barbeque", "Indian", "Chinese", but we would not test "Sushi Bars" - because it contains more than one word.

 When your program is executed, it produces the businesses which fall into any of the chosen categories, and are located in this zipcode area.
 For each business, your program will print to the output file something similar to what Yelp does.
 The following is an example: